wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

 1. PROTIP: Avoid writing yaml by scratch.

-1. <a href="#Declarative">Generate a declarative yaml file from an imperative command:</a>
+   PROTIP: Learn to search within kubernetes.io to copy code.

-1. PROTIP: Learn to search within kubernetes.io to copy code.
+   <a href="#Declarative">Generate a declarative yaml file from an imperative command:</a>

 1. Create yaml file as well as pod: